-Claudia has been heard at the Cologne Philharmonic (Acht Brücken Festival), the musikFabrik (Cologne), the Ottawa International Chamber Music Festival, the Banff Centre for the Arts, the Kelowna Pianoforte Festival, the Toronto Summer Music Academy, the Bad Bertrich Klaviersommer Festival, in New York City at the Mannes Institute and Festival for Contemporary Festival, and as soloist with the Hochschule für Musik und Tanz Köln, Hart House, Cathedral Bluffs and Thirteen Strings Orchestras.
-She has given masterclasses and workshops at the Universities of Toronto, British Columbia, and Brandon to young music students.
-She has played for such renowned pedagogues as Leon Fleisher, Menahem Pressler, John O’Conor, Pierre-Laurent Aimard, Ronan O’Hara, Marc Durand, and Jon Kimura Parker.
-She has been a recipient of awards and scholarships from the Canada Council for the Arts, the Deutscher Akademischer Austauschdienst (DAAD), the Ottawa and Toronto Kiwanis Music Festivals, the Ontario Registered Music Teachers’ Association, and the Canadian Music Competitions.
+She made her German orchestral debut in 2012 at the Stadthalle in Wuppertal as soloist in Gershwin's Rhapsody in Blue, in a performance which the Westdeutsche Zeitung proclaimed was “sovereign... with exciting buildups, beautiful transitions, and fine lyricism.”
+Claudia has also been heard as soloist and chamber musician at the Acht Brücken Festival (Cologne), the musikFabrik (Cologne), the MATA Festival (New York City), the Klangspuren Schwaz Festival, the Festival Musica Strasbourg, the 21C Festival (Toronto), the Ottawa International Chamber Music Festival, the New Creations Festival (Toronto), the Sommerliche Musiktage Hitzacker, PianoCity Milano, the Clearing Festival for Contemporary Music (Portland, Oregon), the Banff Centre for the Arts, the Kelowna Pianoforte Festival, the Toronto Summer Music Academy, in New York City at the Mannes Institute and Festival for Contemporary Festival, and as soloist with the Hochschule für Musik und Tanz Köln, Hart House, Cathedral Bluffs and Thirteen Strings Orchestras.
+She has given masterclasses and workshops at the Universities of Toronto, British Columbia, Brandon, and Northwestern University (Chicago) to young music students and coached chamber groups at the Hochschule für Musik und Tanz Köln.
+In the fall of 2013 she was also selected to give a series of lecture-recitals on the piano studies of Unsuk Chin at the Hochschule für Musik und Tanz Köln, as a grant recipient of the Deutsche Akademisches Austauschdienst (DAAD).
+She has played in masterclasses for such renowned pedagogues as Leon Fleisher, Menahem Pressler, John O’Conor, Ronan O’Hara, Marc Durand, and Jon Kimura Parker and been the recipient of awards and scholarships from the Canada Council for the Arts, the DAAD, the Deutscher Musikrat, the Kunststiftung NRW, the Ottawa and Toronto Kiwanis Music Festivals, the Ontario Registered Music Teachers’ Association, and the Canadian Music Competitions.

-(This is the complete and official biography, updated February 2014.)
+(This is the complete and official biography, updated September 2017).